SOC-SOLUTIONS-LLC-AI-BOARD/Zereo123plus/README.md

 `pip install -r requirements.txt`

+The requirements.txt file specifies the Python packages and their versions required to run the code.
+Follwoing are the main libraries used:
+* rembg: rembg library for background removal in images using the alpha matting technique.
+* segment-anything: A Git repository containing the code for the segment-anything library, likely used for segmentation tasks.
+* transformers: Hugging Face's Transformers library, which provides pre-trained models and utilities for natural language processing.

 Additionally, download the required checkpoint for SAM file by running:
 `python download_checkpoints.py`
+This downloads the checkpoints in the tmp folder that are used by segment-anything.

 Then run
 `main.py <input_image_path> [<output_folder>].`